André the Giant–Hulk Hogan rivalry

 The André the Giant–Hulk Hogan rivalry was a professional wrestling rivalry between wrestlers André the Giant and Hulk Hogan that took place in the World Wrestling Federation (WWF, now WWE).

 The rivalry is considered by many to be one of the most important in professional wrestling history.
+Many describe their iconic bout at WrestleMania III - and the feud surrounding it - as the apex of the 1980s professional wrestling boom.

 History

 Early matches (1978–1983)

 Hogan, then wrestling as Terry Boulder, wrestled Andre five times in Southwest Championship Wrestling, twice in 1978, and three times in 1979.
-Also on May 5, 1979 in Dothan, Alabama, they had an arm wrestling match that ended in a no contest when Hogan overturned the table and his manager, Billy Spears, interfered.
+Also on May 5, 1979, in Dothan, Alabama, they had an arm wrestling match that ended in a no contest when Hogan overturned the table and his manager, Billy Spears, interfered.

 Hogan joined the World Wrestling Federation in 1979, after two years of competing for smaller, regional promotions.
 Andre was at the time a six-year WWF veteran who also toured the regional circuit and Japan.

 Their first WWF encounters came in the spring of 1980, when André competed as a face and Hogan as a heel.
 The two met 16 times throughout the year with André victorious in most of their matches; several matches, however, ended with both wrestlers being counted out.
 At Shea Stadium during Showdown at Shea, as well as a month later in Hamburg, Pennsylvania, Hogan body slammed André but ended up losing by pinfall, even though Hogan clearly kicked out before the three-count was made.
 During a television taping at Hamburg, Pennsylvania, Hogan and manager Fred Blassie confronted André as he was being interviewed and challenged him to a match, to which André accepted.
 During the match (aired the following week), Hogan again successfully body slammed André but André gained the upper hand.
 Hogan then loaded his elbow pad with a pair of brass knuckles and struck him in the forehead, causing André to bleed; Hogan fled the ring before André yelled for him to come back.
 The two met several more times during 1980, with Hogan body slamming André in most of their matches before André would rally for a win, often by pinfall.

 Throughout 1982 and 1983 while both were working in New Japan Pro-Wrestling the two had several additional matches, though during these matches André was the heel and Hogan was the face.